My Food Story

 I stopped eating these things completely and felt great – for a while.
 Until I realized how important these foods had really been to my way of life.
 As a result of my new found food constraints, my husband and I cooked separately and shopped for different foods, eating out and with friends and family was a serious challenge, and there were so many new ingredients to learn about that I started to struggle.

-Fortunately, in the several years since, both my husband and I have learned our way around a kitchen of new and harmonized ingredients (no more cooking separately), found support from friends and family, identified resources to help me manage my food constraints efficiently (time and budget-wise).
+Fortunately, in the 5 years since, both my husband and I have learned our way around a kitchen of new and harmonized ingredients (no more cooking separately), found support from friends and family, identified resources to help me manage my food constraints efficiently (time and budget-wise).
 And, I have fallen in love with cooking again – ethnic, down-home, and outdoor cooking, in particular – as well as the idea of helping others figure out how they can do the same.
 I have also gone back to my roots (I grew up in a farming community) and developed an appreciation for real food, particularly whole foods that are naturally free of the allergens I can’t eat – like gluten, dairy, and yeast – and the processed ingredients I choose not to eat, and which support my health and fitness goals.
 Read my realizations here.

 Looking forward to connecting with you!